Christian Cage: The Patriarchy (2023–2025)

-Reunion with Adam Copeland (2025–present)
+Cage & Cope (2025–present)

-At All In: Texas on July 12, after Cage and Nick failed to win the AEW World Tag Team Championship from The Hurt Syndicate (Bobby Lashley and Shelton Benjamin), Nick turned on Cage and attacked him, thus disbanding The Patriarchy.
+At All In on July 12, after Cage and Nick failed to win the AEW World Tag Team Championship from The Hurt Syndicate (Bobby Lashley and Shelton Benjamin), Nick turned on Cage and attacked him, thus disbanding The Patriarchy.
 Cage was saved by Adam Copeland, where the latter told the former to "go find himself," hinting at a face turn for Cage.
-On the August 13 episode of Dynamite, Cage cemented his face turn by saving Copeland from an attack by FTR (Cash Wheeler and Dax Harwood), Nick Wayne, and Kip Sabian.
+On the August 13 episode of Dynamite, Cage saved Copeland from an attack by FTR (Cash Wheeler and Dax Harwood), Nick Wayne, and Kip Sabian.
 Copeland then embraced Cage and a tag match was announced between the duo and Wayne (later replaced by Killswitch) and Sabian on August 24 at Forbidden Door, where Cage and Copeland were victorious.
+After reuniting with Copeland, Cage would still keep his villainous demeanor and goals, becoming a tweener in the process.
 At All Out on September 20, the team were victorious against FTR.

+After a six-month absence due to Copeland filming season 3 of Percy Jackson and the Olympians, both Cage and Copeland returned at Revolution on March 15, 2026, where they attacked FTR (who had just retained their AEW World Tag Team Championship) and stared down The Young Bucks (Matt Jackson and Nick Jackson).
+After returning, the duo of Cage and Copeland began to be referred to as "Cage & Cope".
+On April 12 at Dynasty, Cage and Cope unsuccessfully challenged FTR for the tag titles, but defeated them at Double or Nothing on May 24 in an "I Quit" match to win the tag titles, thus ending their feud..
+The duo would go on to successfully defend their titles at Forbidden Door on June 28 against The Dogs (David Finlay and Clark Connors), at Redemption on July 26 against the Death Riders (Claudio Castagnoli and Pac), and at All In on August 30 against The Young Bucks, only to lose them to the Young Bucks in a three-way ladder match also involving FTR at All Out ending their reign at 125 days.

 Return to Impact Wrestling (2021)

 On August 13, 2021 on the premiere episode of Rampage, Cage defeated Kenny Omega to win the Impact World Championship.
 On the August 19, 2021 episode of Impact!, as the new Impact World Champion, he made his first Impact appearance since 2012.
 The announcers recognized his previous two NWA World Heavyweight Championship reigns, though this recent reign was his first under the Impact World Championship lineage.
 Upon his return, he retired the TNA World Heavyweight Championship and considered the Impact World Championship the sole world title belt in the promotion.
 He was then confronted by Brian Myers, his challenger at Emergence, a match which Cage won.
 He then retained his title against Ace Austin at Victory Road.
 On the October 7 episode of Impact!, Cage and Josh Alexander defeated Ace Austin and Madman Fulton.
 At Bound for Glory on October 23, Cage lost the title to Josh Alexander.